tim-mei/space-invaders/README.md

 6/9  - got alien shifting to work, created a resetting system for the game, created a 'game over' screen, cleaned up some unneccessary code

+6/10 - created the secondary ending condition (landing on the planet), added cheats to help test the game